smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

   protocol_handler_.do_staff();
 }
 ```
-It will simplify code and provide possibility to add new component to certain commands without affecting other commands.
+This will simplify code and provide possibility to add a new component to certain commands without affecting other commands.
 And factory will create command with all required parameters, so existing code will not be complicated.
-For RC component contains class ResourceAllocationManager.
-And not RC commands should not have access to this class, so it should be passed only to RC commands.
+RC component contains class ResourceAllocationManager.
+And non-RC commands should have no access to this class, so it should be passed only to RC commands.

 ### Reduce responsibility of ApplicationManager class

 Logic of handling and sending RPC's should be extracted from ApplicationManager to separate components `RPCHandler`, `RPCService`.

 ### RPCHandler
-RPCHandler class should implement interfaces ```HMIMessageObserver```, ```ProtocolObserver``` handle incoming RPC's from HMI or mobile
+RPCHandler class should implement interfaces ```HMIMessageObserver```, ```ProtocolObserver```, handle incoming RPC's from HMI or mobile
-and process it.
+and process them.

 RPCHandler responsibilities:
  - Handle HMI/Mobile RPC's in message loop